About Sally

 How exactly do you handle (SEO) optimization for the site?

 Ask for specifics, not buzzwords.
 What do you do on the pages, to images, do you use meta data?
 Get a picture of what does “optimized” actually mean to them?
-If it sounds foreign or like gibberish to you, write it down, then go ask ChatGpt what it means and if this is part of building an optimized website before you agree to or sign a contract.
+If it sounds foreign or like gibberish to you, write it down, then go ask ChatGpt what it means and if what was told to you is part of building an optimized website.
+Do this before you agree or sign a contract.

 A poorly built or unoptimized website can cost you far more in lost business than you ever saved upfront.
 If a designer can’t answer those four questions clearly and confidently, that tells you something important about how they operate.